The Weyl-Wigner-Moyal Formalism for Spin

 It is desirable to have a similar formalism for spin degrees of freedom both for intrinsic reasons, and for developing the semiclassical limit.
 In their low energy states, many atoms, molecules, and molecular ions behave as particles with a fixed magnitude of spin that is often large, in which case a semiclassical approach is natural.
 We have found, for example, that the Weyl representation is advantageous in constructing the spin-coherent-state path integral~\cite{tbp}.
-The problem of developing such a formalism has been approached by several workers over the years~\cite{Strato56,Bayen78,Girish81,vgb89,chumakov00} with varying emphases and methods.
+The problem of developing such a formalism has been approached by several workers~\cite{Strato56,Bayen78,Girish81,vgb89,chumakov00} with varying emphases and methods.
 The problem is solved in a formal sense and its abstract mathematical aspects are quite highly developed.
-At the same time, unlike the case of linear position and momentum degrees of freedom, there are few results in closed form or of practical value.
-To our knowledge, it has not even been shown that the leading classical behavior of the Moyal bracket as the spin magnitude $j \to \infty$ is the same as the Poisson bracket.
-This result is of course to be expected on physical grounds, but that is not the same as actually proving it, and the proof is an important physical check on the correctness of the formal structure.
-One can further expect higher order corrections in powers of $1/j$ to aid in developing quantum corrections.
-While our eventual goal is to address this practical problem, in this paper we only present general results.
-Our approach is more succint in some ways than the formally oriented ones, relies more on analysis than algebra, and may appeal to physicists for these reasons.
+At the same time, unlike the case of systems with $p$ and $q$ variables, there are few closed-form results of practical value.
+One of the loveliest results in the semiclassics of $p$ and $q$ systems is that the leading $\hbar \to 0$ behavior of the classical object corresponding to the commutator (known as the Moyal bracket) is the same as the Poisson bracket.
+We show for the first time in this paper that the same statement holds for spin as the spin magnitude $j \to \infty$, even though the actual form of the Poisson bracket is rather different.
+While one might have guessed this fact heuristically, that is not the same as proving it, and so far as rigor in one's conception of physics is valuable, so is a proof.
+One can expect terms of higher order in $1/j$ to aid in developing quantum corrections as in Ref.~\cite{wig}.

-That a Weyl representation for spin operators has been known for several decades may surprise some readers, as it surprised us.
-We have found modern day papers which state the contrary, which along with our own ignorance illustrates the surprisingly common occurrence in modern day physics of the same facts being well known to one subcommunity of physicists and totally unknown to others.
-Therefore, we cannot hope too much that our paper will lessen this disconnect.